a8hok/Python-session-2025/README.md

 Install Visual Studio Code

 Open the cloned folder in Visual Studio code

+Open the terminal

+Make the you're in the right folder path

+Then run the following python files

+                > python3 students.py

+                > python3 employee.py

+Verify the outputs

+Explore the code line by line.

+Practice on the same.